 Water is always a great plus in a big city.
 In Melbourne you will have the opportunity to enjoy the Yarra River.
 You can take great walks along this river on roads suitable for cyclists, pedestrians and joggers.
 BBQ, picnic and fishing facilities are also available.

 Book a cruise to explore beautiful buildings, skyscrapers, bars and parks.
 Enjoy a round-trip journey that allows you to really enhance your knowledge of what is known as one of the “most livable cities in the world.”
 Many travellers choose to explore the city via the Yarra River.

 One of the best attractions in Melbourne with the best view over Melbourne is the Eureka Tower.
 The sky deck is on the 88th floor of the Eureka Tower, which at 297 meters is one of the tallest skyscrapers in the Southern Hemisphere.
 It is located in central Melbourne on the Southbank precinct along the Yarra River.
 Part of the observation deck is a glass floor.
-This is definitely worth a visit!
+This is definitely worth a visit (admission $28).

-Royal Botanical Gardens
+Discover the Royal Botanical Gardens (Day 1)

-You visit this park for free all year (from 7:30 to 18:00).
+You can visit this park for free all year from 7:30 am to 6 pm.

 Enjoy a two-hour guided tour that also includes some generous tastings, a market shopping bag, and a $5 voucher to spend at market stalls.
 You will try delicious chargrilled kangaroo, cheese, antipasto, artisan chocolate, seasonal fruit, hot jam doughnuts, and lots more.

 The market is open every morning of the week except Mondays and Wednesdays.
 On Wednesday evenings the atmosphere is transformed with festive shows, bars and restaurants.